 Understanding the Numbers

 As you can see, the bookies believe that the most likely outcome of this fight is that Anthony Joshua will win by stoppage.
-It doesn’t matter when that stoppage occurs, whether it’s in the 1st round or 12th round if you bet £180, you’ll get a £100 return… £280 in total.
-Clearly, bookies see other results as improbable, so bet £100 on any of the other outcomes and you will get a return of £180 for an Anthony Joshua point win, £1,100 return for a Dillian Whyte stoppage, £350 for a Dillian Whyte points win and an incredible £2,750 return if the outcome was a draw.
+It doesn’t matter when that stoppage occurs, whether in the 1st round or the 12th round.
+If you bet £180, you’ll get a £100 return… £280 in total.
+Clearly, bookies see other results as improbable, so bet £100 on any of the other outcomes, and you will get a return of £180 for an Anthony Joshua point win, £1,100 return for a Dillian Whyte stoppage, £350 for a Dillian Whyte points win and an incredible £2,750 return if the outcome was a draw.

 Betting on Rounds Strategy

 This is a slightly more risky version of the over/under boxing betting strategy.
 Here, you need to decide how many rounds you feel the bout will last.
-With Over/Under, if you bet under, then you simply believe that the referee will stop the fight anywhere between round 1 and round 11.
+With Over/Under, if you bet under, you simply believe that the referee will stop the fight between round 1 and round 11.
 However, here you need to be a little more specific.
-You need to be more aware of the current performance and form of both of the boxers in the ring, as well as researching the type of ref.
+You need to be more aware of the current performance and form of both boxers in the ring and research the type of ref.

 Straightforward round betting simply requires you to decide which round you think the ref will stop the fight.
 This is not an easy bet.
-Even if you’re aware of the boxers form and know it will be an early stoppage, it’s hard to know when.
-It could be in the first three rounds as there are so many variables to take into account.
+Even if you’re aware of the boxer’s form and know it will be an early stoppage, it’s hard to know when.
+It could be in the first three rounds, as there are so many variables to consider.
 This is the reason that this is a boxing strategy that will offer pretty decent odds.
-Obviously, if there is a clear winner, then the odds will be shorter in the earlier rounds.
-If the fight is more equal, then the higher the round, the shorter the odds.
+If there is a clear winner, the odds will be shorter in the earlier rounds.
+If the fight is more equal, the higher the round, the shorter the odds.

 If you aren’t confident in picking a specific round, then you could opt for the Round Group Boxing Betting strategy.
 This will group certain rounds together.
-Obviously, your chance of winning is better as you may think the referee will stop it early, so you could pick rounds 1, 2 and 3 grouped together.
 Sometimes there are as many as 6 different rounds grouped together.
 However, the more rounds that are grouped together, the shorter the odds.
-The more risk you take, as in most strategies, the better that payout.
-The best option with Round Group Boxing Betting strategy is to go for smaller groups.
-This way you’re more likely to make a better profit margin.